What Total Quality Management Is

 The three words explained

-The handout’s clean summary.
-TQM is managing the whole school for excellence.
+A clean summary: TQM is the art of managing the whole organisation to achieve excellence.

 Crosby’s four absolutes